thunderbird/webext-docs/theme.rst

          :name: [``additional_backgrounds``]
          :type: (array of string)

-         Additional images added on the header area and displayed behind the 'theme_frame' image.
+         URLs of additional images added to the header area and displayed behind the 'theme_frame' image.

       .. api-member::